gwu-cs-advos/organization/faq.md

 Because we aren't calling into the kernel, we can likely have less overhead, even in the blocking cases, compared to kernel operations.
 However, there are *many* cases where channels will not require blocking (e.g. receiving from a channel with data in it), and these are pretty common cases.
 In those cases, we're again avoiding any system calls, and quickly interacting with the channel

+## `libuv`

+> What happens if a handler queue runs out of space

+Usually these are vectors, thus dynamically expanded, or any handlers that overflow.
+In some cases, runtimes will use a linked list representation to hold "overflow".

+> Are flags a good way to pass information about the types of different options?

+`flags` in C (and C++) are usually used as efficient *sets*.
+They are a single word, thus don't require dynamic memory allocation, and operations such as checking membership and adding to the set are simple bit operations (`|` and `&`).
+`enum`s or `#define` constants assign a name to a separate bit so that set operations are easier to read.
+The downside is that you cannot support more items in the set than you have bits.
+I'd imagine that here they are useful as they avoid memory allocation.

+> Do event-based systems handle high loads well?

+Yes, they are designed for this case.
+In a thread-based system to handle concurrency, you might have thousands of threads to handle the different connections, and the memory and CPU overhead for this might overwhelm the system.
+Instead, each "client" is encoded in an event that is passed through functions as it is processed.
+The inner loop of an event-based system uses `epoll` to multiplex the events.

+The downside of event-driven systems is that they make very hard to understand code.
+It is said that they "rip the stack" apart as what would normally be a sequence of function calls in a single sequential segment of code turns into code split across functions, with state serialized into events.

+Some programming languages (C#, javascript, and Rust) provide `async` and `await` keywords and promises that enable the *language* to define the event handlers and event data transparently.
+This tries to be "the best of both worlds" -- you get to write thread-like code that is easy to read and the events are created by the language -- but has software engineering issues.

+> Why does `libuv` abstract the event multiplexing mechanism (including `kqueue`, `IOCP`, etc...) instead of always using `uio_ring` on Linux?

+`uio_ring` is not supported on older Linux kernels, and is not supported on other OSes!
+`kqueue` is a BSD mechanism, and `IOCP` is Window's mechanism.

+> Where is the `backend_fd`?
+I don't see it in the `uv_loop_t` structure?

+It is pulled in with `UV_LOOP_PRIVATE_FIELDS` (in `include/uv/unix.h`).
+This is a way for `libuv` to provide easy access to the publicly accessible fields (as part of the API to clients), and to "hide" the private fields that should only be accessed by the internals of `libuv`.
+C doesn't provide visibility modifiers to `struct`s so, this is a hackey way to convey to the user the intent of the fields.

+> What's the diference between `poll` and `epoll`?

+There are many differences, a couple of the big ones:
+1. `poll` is level-triggered, so will return all file descriptors that are readable/writable when called, whereas `epoll` is event-triggered so will only tell you which file descriptors have *become* readable/writeable since the last time `epoll` was called.
+   As such, `poll` is slightly easier to use (processes can track less state).
+2. `poll` takes $N$ arguments (for $N$ file-descriptors) that can lead to a lot of copying between user and kernel, while `epoll` (and `epoll_cntl`) always pass $1$ file descriptor of interest to and from the kernel, so `epoll` scales *much better* than `poll`.
+   `epoll` is used in domains that care about performance (most of them).

+> Does event-driven programming require fewer locks?
+> I don't see any in the library?

+Instead of using threads to manage concurrency, event-driven systems use events.
+This is a much more *explicit* way for the system to track and control concurrency.
+As you don't require multiple threads, you don't require locks!
+**However**, If you want to use multiple cores, you will still require locks to coordinate between the cores.
+Each of the `loop` constructs enable clients of `libuv` to manage multipl event loops, for example, one per core.